qlixed/python-memwiper/README.rst

 ====================

 * Linux   - Main dev platform, tested and working.
 * Mac     - Tested and working, requires more tests.
-You can check `Issue #2 <https://github.com/qlixed/memwiper/issues/2>`_
+You can check `Issue #2 <https://github.com/qlixed/python-memwiper/issues/2>`_
 * Windows - Not tested yet.
-You can check `Issue #1 <https://github.com/qlixed/memwiper/issues/1>`_
+You can check `Issue #1 <https://github.com/qlixed/python-memwiper/issues/1>`_

 The code is full Python C API, not external libraries used, this will be done to maximize the portability.
-I'm searching help with the Mac and Windows testing, so check the issues and leave a comment if you wanna help!
+{I'm searching help with the Mac and Windows testing, so check the issues and leave a comment if you wanna help!